Each domain a page

 Descriere

-Easily manage a large number of landing pages or one-page websites from a single WordPress site.
-(For multisites use Multisite Landingpages.)
+Easily manage a large number of landing pages or small websites from a single WordPress site.

-This plugin is intended as an easy way to map different domains to different landing pages from your WordPress site.
-That way you can easily maintain a large number of small sites from a single WordPress installation.
+This plugin offers an easy way to map different domains to different landing pages on your WordPress site.
+Now you can easily maintain a large number of small sites from a single WordPress installation.

 You don’t have to set anything up, it works out of the box.